nodejs/security-wg/processes/cve_management_process.md

 # Node.js CVE management process

-The Node.js project acts as a [Commonn Vulnerabilities and Exposures (CVE) Numbering Authority (CNA)](https://cve.mitre.org/cve/cna.html).
+The Node.js project acts as a [Common Vulnerabilities and Exposures (CVE) Numbering Authority (CNA)](https://cve.mitre.org/cve/cna.html).
 The current scope is for all actively developed versions of software developed under the Node.js project (ie.  https://github.com/nodejs).